 Jim: And it is because it’s comfortable, right?

 Jim: I mean, you’re safe there.
 You don’t have to risk.

 Jim: And that gives you a sense of comfort.
 I’m thinking in a marriage, that can be rather destructive, as well, because if the couple cannot work through this, it would feel like a blanket, you know, where you don’t do things socially.
 You don’t do things outside of the norm.
 And the spouse in that way, can feel smothered, I mean, like, “How come we can’t go out with our friends?
 Or how come you don’t want to?”
 Am I touching a nerve here?

 Cheri: Well, the only more perfectionistic person in our house is my husband.

-Kathi: Well, it's really interesting.
-There was a study at Hewett-Packard, which is where my husband works.
+Kathi: Well, it’s really interesting.
+There was a study at Hewlett-Packard, which is where my husband works.
 And they were looking at men applying for jobs and women applying for jobs.
 And I found this fascinating, that women would only apply for jobs that they were 100 percent qualified for.
 But men would apply for jobs as long as they were 60 percent qualified.
-(Laughter) And I turned to my husband—

-Kathi: --yes, isn't that crazy?
-So, I'm looking at that statistic and I said, "Roger, who on earth applies for a job that they're only 60 percent qualified for?
-That's crazy.
-And he said, "Oh, I've done it all the time."
-I'm like, "Why are you applying for jobs you're not qualified for?"
-He said, "Well, because it looked interesting and I figure, where's the best place to learn how to do a job but on the job?"
+Kathi: Yes, isn’t that crazy?
+So, I’m looking at that statistic and I said, “Roger, who on earth applies for a job that they’re only 60 percent qualified for?
+That’s crazy.”
+And he said, “Oh, I’ve done it all the time.”
+I’m like, “Why are you applying job - for jobs you’re not qualified for?”
+He said, “Well, because it looked interesting and I figure, where’s the best place to learn how to do a job but on the job?”

 Jim: And you must have gasped.